-The College offers five degrees, the Oregon Transfer Module, and a variety of certificate programs of study.
+The College offers four types of degrees, the Oregon Transfer Module, and a variety of certificate programs of study.
 Students are encouraged to review and carefully consider which degree or certificate will help them reach their educational goals.
-The following degrees, based on a prescribed program of study, are awarded by the college:
+The following degrees and certificate programs, based on a prescribed program of study, are awarded by the college:

 - Associate of Arts Oregon Transfer (AAOT)

 - Associate of Science Oregon Transfer (ASOT) in Business

-- Associate of Science Oregon Transfer (ASOT) in Computer Science

 - Associate of Science (AS)

 - Associate of Applied Science (AAS)

+- One-Year Certificates of Completion

+- Career Pathways Certificates